anfraz7/anfraz7.github.io/_pages/summerresearch.md

 # part ii: how can I put together a strong REU, PIRE, SULI, or other summer research application?

 In this section, I'd like to share some of the application details that got me into my own summer research programs.
-Positions like REUs and SULIs are highly competitive, and there's no surefire way of putting together an application that will get you into
+Positions like REUs and SULIs are highly competitive, and there's no surefire way of putting together an application that will get you into one.
+That said, here are some tips that I think will make you a strong applicant.

+I'll be using "REU" interchangeably with "REUs and other summer programs" from here out.

 ## identifying programs you are competitive for